micahondiwa/alx-system_engineering-devops/command_line_for_the_win/README.md

 ```
 find . type f -name *.doc -delete
 ```
 challenge 13: There is a file named access.log in the current working directory.
-Print all lines in this file that contains the string "GET"
+Print all lines in this file that contains the string "GET".
 ```
 grep "GER" access.log
 ```